 The Basic Obedience Class is designed to give you everything you need to have a pleasurable and cooperative relationship with your dog through demonstrations, personal coaching, and written guides on training and behavior.
-Your participation is required to be successful because it is your relationship.
+Your participation is required to be successful.
+It is your relationship, after all.

 How it's Done

-A nutritionist can give dietary advice, a therapist can provide couples counseling, but it's up to the client to apply it.
+A nutritionist can give dietary advice, a therapist can provide couples counseling, but it only works for the client who applies it.
 It's the same with Dog Training.
-Even if we take your dog for a few weeks and give them back fully trained, there are new skills for you to learn to access your dog's new skills.
+Even if we take your dog for a few weeks and give them back fully trained, there are new skills for you to learn to be able to access your dog's new skills.

 It's like having a smartphone that can surf the web, send emails, change the channels on your tv, open and close the garage door, and more.
 Those functions only work for you if you push the right buttons, and your dog is the same.
 Relationships are not a one-way street.
 People often say at some point during class, "oh! you're actually training me, not just my dog!"
 BINGO!